jeffwarnica/rhc-miq-quickstart/README.md

 a useful CloudForms (ManageIQ) setup.

 # Requirements
-This has been "tested" against CloudForms 4.6.
+This has been "tested" against CloudForms 4.6 & 4.7.

 This requires at least the automate part of https://github.com/RedHatOfficial/miq-Utilities

+# Setup

+# Features

 # Design goals
 To facilitate getting CloudForms up and running quickly, to demonstrate